 Alex Gamsu Jenkins is an illustrator, cartoonist and animator from London.
 His work offers a humoristic exploration of the absurd, surreal and grotesque.
 This unique tone is extended onto his website design, starting with an animated, gradient logo of his name at the top of the page.

-He has also made sure to link this same logo back to the homepage - an important online portfolio tip that greatly improves navigation and user experience.
+He has also made sure to link this same logo back to the homepage - an important design portfolio tip that greatly improves navigation and user experience.

 His illustrations and comic strips are displayed using the Wix Pro Gallery, stretching over the full width of the screen.
 When clicked, the images open to full screen mode.
 This enables site visitors to view each of them individually, set against a clean, white background.

 Throughout her prolific art and illustration career thus far, Paris-based Nathalie Lété has collaborated with endless brands, from Gucci to Anthropologie, illustrated many books, and has participated in various exhibitions.

 Her portfolio website opens into a splash page that depicts an illustrated cat, inviting site visitors in.
 The site’s background is a scanned page of a sketchbook, giving us a symbolic peek into this artist’s studio and inspirational stages.